-You can also view/download our On Track Newsletter – NOVEMBER Edition for a full breakdown of what we’re up-to this month!
+You can view/download our On Track Newsletter – DECEMBER Edition for a full breakdown of what we’re up-to this month!

-Sunday 16th – SVC Nativity, always a brilliant time of fun, carols and worship.
+Sunday 16th – SVC Nativity, always a brilliant mix of fun and worship.
 Hope to see you there.

-Sunday 30th – SVC Church Walk (no service) around Pennington Flash ending with a meal and a chat!
+Sunday 30th – SVC Church Walk.
+No service, we’ll instead be taking a stroll around Pennington Flash, ending with a meal and a chat!

 CAP Press Release – ‘The CAP Saviours’ BBC2 Documentary – Friday 5th October 9pm BBC2